AlexanderFRT/AlexanderFRT/README.md

 ## 🚀 Current Focus

 - 🔭 Actively developing [RocketReel](https://github.com/AlexanderFRT/RocketReel) [using ASP .NET Core for Backend Development, Entity Framework Core for Database Management, Blazor for Frontend UI, HTML/CSS for Basic Styling, C# .NET Core for Server-Side Logic and Docker for Containerization].
-- 🌱 Learning [Backend Development with C# .NET] and exploring [Full-Stack Development using Blazor Framework].
+- 🌱 Learning [Backend Development with C# .NET and Java Spring] and exploring [Full-Stack Development using Blazor Framework].
 - 🤝 Open to collaborating on exciting [Open Source Projects].
 - 🚧 Currently colaborating on a [Digital Banking Platform](https://github.com/No-Country/c17-116-n-csharp).